throwaway96/youtube-webos-cobalt-browser/README.md

 The building process is:
 - Clone cobalt repository
 - Apply the patch defined in `cobalt-patches` directory to inject AdBlock javascript after the document is loaded.
-- Build libcobalt.so using docker-compose method.
+- Build `libcobalt.so` using docker-compose method.

 This process is handled by the following commands:
 - Clone the repo, enter the folder and call the build command, this will generate libcobalt.so file for the given versions.
 `make cobalt-bin/<COBALT_VERSION>-<SB_API_VERSION>/libcobalt.so cobalt-bin/<COBALT_VERSION>-<SB_API_VERSION>.xz`

-For example: for Cobalt 23.lts.4 and SB Api version 12:
+For example: for Cobalt 23.lts.4 and SB API version 12:
 ```sh
 git clone https://github.com/GuillaumeSmaha/youtube-webos-cobalt-browser.git